 Outstanding research infrastructure

-Beyond hard work and creativity, the impact and success of a PhD in photonics often depends on the quality of the available infrastructure.
-Each laboratory has its own infrastructure dedicated to its specific research activities, while platforms such as
+Beyond hard work and creativity, the impact and success of a PhD in photonics also depends on the quality of the available infrastructure.
+EPFL offers outstanding resources and state-of-the-art research facilities including:

 - and the Interdisciplinary Center for Electron Microscopy (CIME)